healthykitchen101/healthykitchen101.com/kettles/reviews/mueller-austria/mueller-ultra-kettle-m99s.md

 *   Handle not ideally shaped
 *   Cord wrap loosely

-From what we could find, the Mueller Ultra Electric Kettle (M99S) is the only kettle of this brand, so it has a lot to prove.
-We bought this product for $27.44 on Amazon (at the time of writing).
-At first, we thought the kettle had an uncommon design, especially the handle, but quite a fast boiling time.
-So, let’s wait no more and dive into it!
+Our research into the Mueller brand revealed  the Mueller Ultra Electric Kettle (M99S) to be their one and only electric kettle.
+Since it had a lot to prove, we bought it to test for $27.44 on Amazon (at the time of writing).
+The kettle has a slightly different design, especially the handle, and we were keen to see how it performed.
+Our first test run clocked  quite a fast boiling time, but read on to find out how it scored overall.

 Performance
 -----------